Click on Hyperlink above and a PDF file should open.

-Effective with the 2017 Tax Season, the IRS will requiring all Paid Tax Preparer to do additional Due Diligence for individuals claiming EIC on their tax return due to the PATH Act of 2015.
-Furthermore, anyone receiving EIC or Additional Child Tax Credit, their REFUND will be held until FEBRUARY 15, 2017 or longer if they request additional information from the Taxpayer.
+Effective with the 2017 Tax Season, the IRS requires all Paid Tax Preparers to do additional Due Diligence for individuals claiming Earned Income Tax Credit, Additional Child Tax Credit, and American Opportunity Education Credit on their tax return due to the PATH Act of 2015.
+Furthermore, anyone receiving EIC or Additional Child Tax Credit, their REFUND will be held until FEBRUARY 15 of the current tax year or longer if they request additional information from the Taxpayer.

 Are you Eligible?
 You MUST meet the following REQUIREMENTS TO QUALIFY FOR EITC.

 - Must have EARNED income such as…wages (W2), tips, or Self-Employed Income.